buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricFlowStorageDeviceTypeEnum.md

 # IfcElectricFlowStorageDeviceTypeEnum

-The _IfcElectricFlowStorageDeviceTypeEnum_ defines different types of electrical flow storage devices.
+The _IfcElectricFlowStorageDeviceTypeEnum_ defines different types of electrical flow storage devices.<!-- end of definition -->

 > HISTORY New type in IFC2x2.

 ## Items